Baronlegend27/academic-research-to-financial-freedom/papers/Fama, E. F. & French, K. R. (1992) and (1993)/Notes.md

+# Fama & French (1992): *The Cross-Section of Expected Stock Returns*

+The **Fama & French (1992)** paper *“The Cross-Section of Expected Stock Returns”* is one of the most influential empirical studies in asset pricing.
+In this work, Eugene F. Fama and Kenneth R. French examine how characteristics of stocks relate to their average returns, extending beyond what the traditional Capital Asset Pricing Model (CAPM) predicts.
+They find that **two simple, measurable firm characteristics — *size* (market capitalization) and *book-to-market equity*** — explain a large portion of the cross-sectional variation in average stock returns.
+Specifically:

+- Stocks of **smaller firms** tend to earn higher average returns than those of larger firms.
+- Firms with a **high book-to-market ratio** (often interpreted as *value* stocks) also tend to earn higher returns than low book-to-market (or *growth*) stocks.

+These results show that the relationship between return and *beta* (as predicted by CAPM) is weak once size and book-to-market effects are allowed to vary, suggesting that these additional factors provide important explanatory power for stock returns. :contentReference[oaicite:0]{index=0}

+---

 # Fama & French (1993): *Common Risk Factors in the Returns on Stocks and Bonds*

-The **Fama & French (1993)** paper shows that firm size and the **book-to-market equity ratio** (how much the company is worth on paper vs. how much the market thinks it is worth) explain most of the cross-sectional variation in U.S. stocks.
+The **Fama & French (1993)** paper identifies common risk factors that help explain the average returns on both stocks and bonds.
+While the earlier three-factor model focused primarily on stocks, this study extends the multifactor approach to **both financial markets**, emphasizing that variations in returns can be captured by a few systematic risk factors. :contentReference[oaicite:1]{index=1}

-The authors form portfolios based on beta, size, leverage, B/M, and earnings-price ratios.
-They use the **Fama–MacBeth regression** (1973) to run these cross-sectional tests.
+he authors construct portfolios based on multiple characteristics including beta, size, leverage, book-to-market equity, and earnings-price ratios and then apply the **Fama–MacBeth two-stage regression** method to examine how these characteristics relate to expected returns across assets.

 ## The Two-Step Process